Less meat, less junk, more plants.

 Your pledge to Eat Better will inspire others to switch to a more sustainable, healthy diet.
 It will show the Government and food companies that people want them to step up to the plate too, and offer better choices in restaurants and shops.

-Sign up for a monthly email with recipes and tips to help you Eat Better, and actions you can take to help others do the same.
+Sign up and we'll send you emails with recipes and tips to help you Eat Better, and actions you can take to help others do the same.

 See below to find out how different changes to your diet will help the climate.

-Submit your pledge, then sit back and await your tasty monthly tips.
+Submit your pledge, then sit back and await your tasty tips.

 If everyone ate a bit less meat we could save 5,020,000 tonnes of damaging emissions each year.
 Top tips: